 - Do not underline any text; use italics instead.

 - We generally include a photo and capsule biography of each contributor.
 Contributors should submit by email a high-resolution (300dpi) headshot and biographical info, including social media identities and other contact information as appropriate, along with article submission.
+Please only include acknowledgements of anyone who actually contributed to researching or writing the article.
+As most authors have their writing reviewed by others, we ask that you refrain from thanking any readers.

 We prefer that Journal contributors be members of NYSBA, although membership is not required.
 Please keep in mind that our audience is mainly attorneys in New York State.